-I found the basis for this recipe whist leafing through a Martha Stewart book of pies and tarts and was immediately intrigued.
+I found the basis for this recipe whilst leafing through a Martha Stewart book of pies and tarts and was immediately intrigued.
 She calls them ‘hand pies’, but I’m British, so let’s call it what it is: a pasty.
-Perfect for the chilly autumn nights, while watching fireworks and supping on mulled wine, these hot pasties will warm the cockles of your heart, keep your hands toasty, and your belly happy all at the same time.
+Perfect for the chilly autumn nights, while watching fireworks and sipping on mulled wine, these hot pasties will warm the cockles of your heart, keep your hands toasty, and your belly happy all at the same time.

 The cheese is oozy and flavoursome and the cauliflower has a good nuttiness brought out in the roasting, which is complemented by the hazelnut and rosemary pesto beautifully.
 Let’s get down to business, shall we?